davidyoh/FacebookMessengerWrappers/README.md

 # FacebookMessengerWrapper(s)
 Created Feb 17, 2026

+Remember when Meta had a perfectly good desktop Messenger app?
+They killed it.
+Messenger.com?
+On the chopping block too.
+Apparently "a simple window where you send messages on your computer" was too radical a concept for a trillion-dollar company.

-Don't you just hate how Meta got rid of their cilents, and is now removing Messenger.com?
-This repository will contain varous workarounds to have a simple icon in your application folder (or in your dock) and a simplified browser window to access Messenger.
-Think of it as a poor mans Electron app.
+This repo is a collection of workarounds to get Messenger back as a standalone desktop app — a proper icon in your Dock, a clean browser window, no nonsense.
+Think of it as a poor man's Electron app.

 ## Mac/OSX